tjaekel/MaaXBoard-RT_cdc_vcom_freertos_cm7/README.md

 ### Remark:
 The "board.h" file has to be the latest version (find it in the project here).
 The installation of the Flash Loader (and file) is slightly different:
-I think, you have to copy also file into a workspace sub-folder (see the error message on debug start/flashing the board).
+I think, you have to copy also file into a workspace sub-folder (see the error message on debug start/flashing the board) and copye also pin_mux files (potentially entire "board" folder content.